shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 ## Communication between page and application

-Settings pages, as the title says it, set some settings of the app.
+Settings pages, as the name says it, set some settings of the app.
 As we said on the beginning, there are 3 types of settings: `extension settings`, `shortcut settings` and `screen settings`.
 We agreed to use `shortcut settings` to set the title of list.
 For that, we’ll use `setShortcutSettings` action creator from `@shoutem/builder-sdk` package.
-That package was also already installed on the initialization of the extension.
+That package was also already installed on the extension initialization.

-We'll use library `redux` which provides a pattern for updating the state.
-Every root settings page component gets `props` object depending on the type.
+Use `redux` library which provides a way for updating the application state.
+Every root settings page component gets `props` object.
 Root component of a shortcut settings page gets both `extension` and `shortcut` objects in their prop.
 In this case, we need get settings from `props.shortcut.settings`.

-To set shortcut settings, we'll need to dispatch `setShortcutSettings` action creator, which we'll bind in `connect`.
+To set shortcut settings, dispatch `setShortcutSettings` action creator bounded in `connect` method.

 ```JSX{2-4,11-13,15-27,30,41,44,54-56}
 #file: server/pages/RestaurantsPage.js